FedSS: Federated Learning with Smart Selection of clients: Background

-Since gradients can still reveal information about the data, to ensure privacy further the gradient updates sent by client are preserved with secure aggregation \cite{bonawitz2016practical}.
-Secure aggregation prevents the server from learning individual clients' gradients, but the server can learn overall aggregate once response from all clients is received.
-This coupled with already synchronous nature of federated learning, makes the performance of training susceptible to degradation due to stragglers.
-Thus, it is desirable from the angle of performance that the selected devices are almost homogeneous with respect to the network and compute power.
-Most of the current designs select clients randomly from a pool of devices that satisfy certain criteria e.g. minimum 2 GB memory, unmetered network etc \cite{fl-scale,li2020challenges}.
+Since gradients can still reveal information about the data, gradient updates sent by clients are preserved with secure aggregation \cite{bonawitz2016practical} to enforce privacy further.
+Secure aggregation prevents the server from learning individual clients' gradients but learns the aggregate one once responses from all clients are received.
+This couples with the already synchronous nature of federated learning, and makes the performance of training susceptible to degradation due to stragglers.
+Thus, it is desirable from the angle of performance that the selected devices are almost homogeneous with respect to the network and computation power.
+However, mobile devices can have significantly different network conditions\cite{radiosaber} and compute capability.
+Most of the current designs select clients randomly from a pool of devices that satisfy certain criteria e.g. minimum 2 GB memory, unmetered network, etc \cite{fl-scale,li2020challenges}.
 This technique of client selection introduces explicit bias in the system since factors like device memory and quality of network are directly linked with socioeconomic status \cite{abay2020mitigating,kairouz2019advances,li2020challenges}.
-Thus, it's critical to improve client selection mechanism to build models that are void of this explicit bias.
+Thus, it's critical to improve client selection mechanisms to build models that are void of this explicit bias.